realpython/python-guide/docs/starting/install/osx.rst

 Let's install a real version of Python.

-Before installing Python, you'll need to install GCC.
-GCC can be obtained by downloading `Xcode <http://developer.apple.com/xcode/>`_, the smaller `Command Line Tools <https://developer.apple.com/downloads/>`_ (must have an Apple account) or the even smaller `OSX-GCC-Installer <https://github.com/kennethreitz/osx-gcc-installer#readme>`_ package.
+Before installing Python, you'll need to install a C compiler.
+A compiler can be obtained by downloading `Xcode <http://developer.apple.com/xcode/>`_, the smaller `Command Line Tools <https://developer.apple.com/downloads/>`_ (must have an Apple account) or the even smaller `OSX-GCC-Installer <https://github.com/kennethreitz/osx-gcc-installer#readme>`_ package.

 .. note::